phamsonit/PhD_ssdps/README.md

 in two-class datasets.
 It allows to exhaustively discover patterns which satisfy both discriminative scores and confidence intervals or using heuristic strategies to mine the largest statistically significant discriminative patterns.
-Please refer to the full paper at https://arxiv.org/abs/1906.01581
+Please refer to the full paper at https://arxiv.org/abs/1906.01581 for more details.

 # Usage: #
-### - System require ###
-In order to compile and execute ssdps, the machine's CPU must support AVX2 (https://en.wikipedia.org/wiki/Advanced_Vector_Extensions).
-To check whether the CPU supports AVX2 or not please use the command on Linux OS: `cat /proc/cpuinfo`

-### - Compile ssdps ###
+## Compile ssdps ##
-Using the follow syntax:
+Using the follow command-line to compile the program:

 `g++ -std=c++11 -mavx2 src/*.cpp -o SSDPS`

-### - Run ssdps
+### Running SSDPS

+SSDPS is run using the following command-line format:

 `./SSDPS [options] INPUT `

-- `-or`: odds ratio threshold (default 0)

-- `-rr`: risk ratio threshold (default 0)

-- `-ar`: absolute risk reduction threshold (default 0)

-- `-p`: p-value threshold (default 0)
+The options, input file format and output are described below.

+#### Options:

+`-or <n>`

+Odds ratio threshold.
+Default is 0.

+`-gr <n>`

+Grown rate support threshold.
+Default is 0.

+`-ds <n>`

+Difference support threshold.
+Default is 0.

+`-p-value <n>`

+p-value threshold.
+Default is 0.

+`-min <n>`

+Minimal support of the pattern in the first class.
+Default is 0.0%

+`-max <n>`

-- `-max`: maximal support in the 2nd class 2 (default 100%)
+Maximal support of the pattern in the 2nd class.
+Default is 1.0%

-- `-min`: minimal support in class 1 (default 0)

-- `-heuristic`: using heuristic search to mine only largest patterns

-- `-iteration`: number of searching iterations x 1,000,000 (default 1,000,000)

-Example: ./SSDPS -or 2 -rr 2 -ar 0.1 -max 50 input.txt
+`-heuristic`

+Using heuristic search.

+`-iteration <n>`

+Number of searching iterations x 1,000,000.
+Default is 1x1,000,000.
+This option is only used with -heuristic option.

-## Input data
+#### Input data
 The input data of SSDPS can be stored in a plain text file.
 The folowing example shows an input data including 16 transactions (8 transactions of 1st class, 8 transactions of 2nd class) and 10 items.

 \# 8   8